mmehrazar/AWS-CICD-Palyground/README.md

         Eksctl
             For using EKS cluster you will need an user with EkS "AmazonEKSClusterPolicy" & "AmazoneEKSWorkerNodePolicy" attachted to it.

-            Run "$ aws configure" to set the EkS-user-Creditails.
+            Run "$ aws configure" to set the EKS-user-Creditails.

  TEKTON-FLUX-PIPELINE